24 - 31 August 2013

 With their colourful costumes and infectious singing and dancing, Upendo have a huge following in Tanzania, and in their tour to the UK got everyone singing and dancing, from workshops in schools and hospitals to services and concerts alone and jointly with Ishirini.

 The tour included several joint concerts as well as workshops with schools.

 Workshops and concerts in Union Chapel, Mathieson Music School, St. Paul's Cathedral, Indo-Tibetan Cultural Institute, Dr. Graham's Homes.
 Repertoire inspired by the Bengali Nobel laureate and polymath Rabindranath Tagore

 Ishirini is an innovative young choir, fast becoming renowned for its international collaborations and thoughtful programming.
-In tours to India and Tanzania, as well as in concerts in the UK, Europe and Jordan, Ishirini has been highly acclaimed for the quality of its singing and the variety of its repertoire.
+In tours to India and Tanzania, as well as in concerts in the UK, Europe, Israel and Jordan, Ishirini has been highly acclaimed for the quality of its singing and the variety of its repertoire.
 We'd be delighted to hear from you if you have an event you would like us to take part in: please contact us.